-- Pumpkins and pumpkin seeds contain vitamin A. This vitamin is key for dealing with warts as it improves cells’ ability to interact with each other.
+- Pumpkins and pumpkin seeds contain vitamin A. Furthermore, this vitamin is key for dealing with warts as it improves cells’ ability to interact with each other.

-Aromatic herbs don’t just add a touch of flavour to dishes.
+These don’t just add a touch of flavor to dishes.
 They can also prepare your body to combat viral, bacterial, or parasitic infections.

 This is because aromatic herbs contain anti-oxidants in the form of flavonoids and phenolic acid.
-Flavonoids have an anti-microbial effect and are great for combating cardiac problems.
+Furthermore, flavonoids have an anti-microbial effect and are great for combating cardiac problems.

 Phenolic acid reduces cell damage caused by oxidation.
 Although you can get phenolic acid in capsule form, we recommend you use aromatic herbs.